 At Mount Pisgah Arboretum, we believe that the more people are inspired to learn about and engage with the natural world, the more they will value and preserve it for future generations.
 We’ve been teaching people about nature since 1973.
-Each year, people of all ages discover the wonders of Southern Willamette Valley ecology on our guided nature walks and at our workshops, on our school field trips and at our annual Wildflower & Music Festival and Mushroom Festival.
-Learn more about OUR HISTORY.
+Each year, people of all ages discover the wonders of Southern Willamette Valley ecology on our guided nature tours and workshops, on our school field trips and at our annual Wildflower Festival and Mushroom Festival.
+Learn more about our history.

 Our beautiful site contains a wide range of native habitats where visitors can discover the ecology of the Southern Willamette Valley.
-The Arboretum’s seven miles of family-friendly trails feature dynamic, interactive learning stations that inspire further exploration, and we offer engaging nature education programs for all ages and interests.
-In addition to trails and exhibits, the Arboretum provides: free public restrooms and picnic tables, has a small education building, and features an events facility that can be rented for special events.
-More about our facilities here.
+The Arboretum’s seven miles of family-friendly trails feature dynamic, interactive exhibits that inspire further exploration, and we offer engaging nature education programs for all ages and interests.
+In addition to trails and exhibits, the Arboretum provides: free public restrooms and picnic tables, has a small education building open during field trips, and features an events facility that can be rented for special events.

 A Vision for Diversity, Equity, and Inclusion at Mount Pisgah